MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Execution_Policies.md

 ### CurrentUser

 The execution policy affects only the current user.
-It is stored in the **HKEY_CURRENT_USER** registry subkey.
+It's stored in the **HKEY_CURRENT_USER** registry subkey.

 ### LocalMachine

 The execution policy affects all users on the current computer.
-It is stored in the **HKEY_LOCAL_MACHINE** registry subkey.
+It's stored in the **HKEY_LOCAL_MACHINE** registry subkey.

 ## Get Your Execution Policy